2015–16 Football League Cup

 The 2015–16 Football League Cup (known as the Capital One Cup for sponsorship purposes) was the 56th season of the Football League Cup.
 It began on 11 August 2015 and concluded on 28 February 2016.
-It is a knock-out competition for the top 92 football clubs played in English football league system.
+It was a knock-out competition for the top 92 football clubs played in English football league system.

 Chelsea were the defending champions, having beaten Tottenham Hotspur 2–0 in the previous season's final.
 However, they were eliminated in the fourth round by Stoke City on penalties.

-Manchester City won the final on 28 February, defeating Liverpool 3–1 in a penalty shoot-out after the match had finished 1–1 after extra-time.
+Manchester City won the final on 28 February, defeating Liverpool 3–1 in a penalty shoot-out after the match had finished 1–1 after extra time.

 This was the final season in which the tournament was known as the Football League Cup, as it was renamed the EFL Cup in 2016 after the Football League was rebranded as the English Football League (EFL).

 Format

-The League Cup is open to all 92 members of the Premier League and the Football League and is divided into seven rounds, organised so that 32 teams remain by the third round.
-Teams involved in European competition during the season receive a bye to the third round, the remaining Premier League teams enter at the second round, and the remaining Football League teams enter at the first round.
+The League Cup was open to all 92 members of the Premier League and the Football League and was divided into seven rounds, organised so that 32 teams remained by the third round.
+Teams involved in European competition during the season received a bye to the third round, the remaining Premier League teams entered at the second round, and the remaining Football League teams entered at the first round.

-The League Cup is played as a knockout cup competition with each tie, except semi-finals, being played as a single match with the winner advancing to the next round.
-The semi-finals are played over two legs, with each team playing one leg at home, and the team that scores more goals on aggregate over the two legs advances to the finals.
-If the score is level after 90 minutes, or if the aggregate score is level for semi-finals, then thirty minutes of extra time is played, divided into two fifteen-minutes halves.
-If the aggregate scores in semi-finals are still level at the end of extra time the tie shall be decided by goals scored away from home counting twice, according to away goals rule.
-If the tie has not been decided during extra time, it will be decided by penalty shoot-out.
+The League Cup was played as a knockout cup competition for each tie, being played as a single match (with the exception of the semi-finals) with the winner advancing to the next round.
+The semi-finals were played over two legs, with each team playing one leg at home, and the teams that scored more goals on aggregate over the two legs advancing to the final.
+If the score was level after 90 minutes, or if the aggregate score was level for semi-finals, then thirty minutes of extra time were played, divided into two fifteen-minute halves.
+If the aggregate scores in semi-finals were still level at the end of extra time, the tie was decided by goals scored away from home counting twice, according to the away goals rule.
+If the tie was not decided during extra time, it was determined by a penalty shoot-out.

-In the first five rounds, the team drawn first will play at home ground, and in the semi-finals the team drawn first will play the first leg at home.
-The final shall be played on a neutral ground.
+In the first five rounds, the team drawn first played at their home ground, and in the semi-finals the team drawn first played the first leg at home.
+The final was played on a neutral ground.

 Team allocation

-Ninety-two teams from the top four English tiers (Premier League, Football League Championship, Football League One and Football League Two) participated.
+92 teams from the top four English tiers (Premier League, Football League Championship, Football League One and Football League Two) participated.